scotty110/anime_fun/README.md

 ## Running
-You will need 4 terminals (think of servers as being on seperate machines).
+You will need 5 terminals (think of servers as being on seperate machines).
-1. In each of `caption_image`, `diffusion_model` and `llm_model` run the provided `./run.sh` script.
+1. In each of `caption_image`, `diffusion_model` and `llm_model`, activate the `frieren` conda env (`conda activate frieren`) then run the provided `./run.sh` script.
 You should see some logging information appear (also the AI models will pull their respective weights if this is first time running).
 2. Run `server` in `middle_man/bin`.
 This starts the coordination server.
 3. Run `client` in `middle_man/bin`.
 This will prompt you for input.
 You can give a brief description of the character you would like to create.